OmniCar/SAM-usersync-cf/README.md

 4. Deploy the application: `npm deploy-prod` / `npm deploy-non-prod`.

-5. Check the GCloud Console at https://console.cloud.google.com to verify that your setup is working.
+5. Check the [GCloud Console](https://console.cloud.google.com) to verify that your setup is working.

    You can test the cloud functional manually by publishing an event to it.
 Example payload: